Glamour is not Gamine: Thoughts on the Construction of Modern and Historical Glamour

 The Ryerson Image Centre (RIC) currently has an exhibition Burn With Desire: Photography and Glamour.
-The show consists of a large exhibition of images from the Black Star archive and items on loan from other Institutions.
-Viewing the exhibition brings questions up around the nature of glamour, and the difficulty to define what glamour is exactly, this is intentional.
-The images are not just standard pin-ups and studio portraits of Hollywood stars, these are included, but there is much there to contrast these classic visual iconographies.
-Some basic elements that are used to construct the image of “glamour” can be identified all through the gallery: it is a performed function, it is expensive, and it alters the basic appearance of the person who is being photographed.
-Once these basics are established however, the discourse on glamour tends to go into free fall, and the real interest of the show begins.
+The show consists of a large exhibition of images from the Black Star archive and items on loan from other institutions.
+Viewing the exhibition brings questions up around the nature of glamour, and the difficulty to define what glamour is exactly…and this is intentional.
+The images are not just standard pin-ups and studio portraits of Hollywood stars (although these are included in the exhibition), but there is also much on display to contrast these classic visual iconographies.
+Some basic elements that are used to construct the image of “glamour” can be identified throughout the gallery, namely that it is a performed function, expensive, and it alters the basic appearance of the person who is being photographed.
+Once these basics are established however, the discourse on glamour tends to go into free fall, and the real interest and engagement with the exhibition begins.
 Firstly trying to identify what “Glamour” is exactly?
 For all of its accessibility, it is very difficult to actually define.
 It conflates with so many other terms that can be equated with glamour, but are themselves mutually exclusive: stylish, sexy, elegant, languid, beautiful, tragic, rich, magnetic, aloof, pure, louche, siren, swan, sex goddess, mystique.
 Stephen Gundle, in his book Glamour: A History summarizes the challenge of defining glamour:

 “Glamour has talismanic qualities.
 It has a sparkle and glow about it that enhance people, objects, and places to which it is attached.
 Yet despite the ubiquity of the term, glamour is notoriously difficult to define.
 Everyone has an idea of what they think it means but few know where it comes from and why it is so tantalizing to so many” (Gundle 2013: 2).